Skip to main content

 • Actions and parts table: list any outstanding actions with parts used and completion details.

-• Technician declaration and sign-off - technician and supervisor/manager signatures with date.
+• Technician declaration and sign-off: - technician and supervisor/manager signatures with date.

-How to use the preventive maintenance checklist
+How to use this preventive maintenance checklist

 1. Complete all asset and service details at the top - asset ID, service type, meter/hours, technician and date.